2006 Austrian Open

-The 2006 Austrian Open was men's tennis tournament played on outdoor clay courts.
+The 2006 Generali Open was men's tennis tournament played on outdoor clay courts.
 It was the 36th edition of the Austrian Open, and was part of the International Series Gold of the 2006 ATP Tour.
 It took place at the Kitzbühel Sportpark Tennis Stadium in Kitzbühel, Austria, from 24 July through 30 July 2006.
 Ninth-seeded Agustín Calleri won the singles title.